Performance Optimization & Core Web Vitals for SSGs

 Common Pitfalls

-• Over-hydrating static content: Attaching client-side frameworks to purely presentational markup increases bundle size and delays FCP without functional benefit.
+- Over-hydrating static content: attaching a client framework to purely presentational markup adds bundle weight and delays First Contentful Paint with no benefit.

 FAQ